Azure/azure-service-operator/v2/tools/generator/internal/conversions/README.md

         generationContext *astmodel.CodeGenerationContext) []dst.Stmt {
 ```

-We value the quality of our generated code, so we check what kind of `reader` we are given.
+One of our guiding principles is that the generated code should look hand written whenever possible, to aid in code-review and debugging.
+We check what kind of `reader` we are given.
 If it's a local variable or a field selector, we can use it directly and skip creating a local variable.

 ``` go
         var cacheOriginal dst.Stmt